 Charlie Munger

 Born in 1924 in Omaha, Nebraska, Munger’s journey to success was marked by determination and a thirst for knowledge.
 He attended the University of Michigan for his undergraduate studies and later earned a law degree from Harvard University.
-His legal background provided him with a foundation of analytical thinking and the ability to dissect complex problems—a skill that would serve him well in his future endeavors.
+His legal background provided him with a foundation of analytical thinking and the ability to dissect complex problems—a skill that served him well in his future endeavors.

 Munger’s path to becoming an iconic figure in the world of finance began when he met Warren Buffett at a dinner party in 1959.
 Their shared values, investment philosophies, and intellectual compatibility led to a lifelong partnership that would transform the investment landscape.
 Together, they turned Berkshire Hathaway into a global conglomerate and created immense wealth for their shareholders.